83 Clever & Funny Bar Signs to Promote Your Restaurant

 83. WANTED: CUSTOMERS.
 No experience required.
 Full training will be given.
 Please apply at the bar.
 Sense of humor & love of beer is essential…

-While signs are one way to get more attention and allure new customers in or encourage your customers to take pictures in your establishment, a more sophisticated way to bring customers in is by installing self-pour technology.
+While signs are one way to get more attention, allure new customers in, or encourage your customers to take pictures in your establishment, a more sophisticated way to bring customers in is by installing self-pour technology.
 Self-pour tech is overtaking the U.S. market and now also spreading to markets in Europe and Asia!
 Many bars and restaurants found a great way to differentiate themselves by bringing the self-pour revolution to their neighborhoods and towns.
 Besides providing a unique experience, self-pour brings a variety of benefits to the operators and customers.